 - Visit Meteora, if you have the time to do the trip to central Greece!
 It’s worth it.
 Probably the best site in Greece of Acropolis & the Parthenon!!!

 - At least once, do Greek coffee in a proper place and way!
+This means, not in a plastic cup and not in Starbucks like places!

 - Acropolis with the crowds!
 Then, the next best thing, that most people don’t do, is ancient Messene, NOT ancient Mycenae!